128technology/docs/docs/cli_reference.md

 #### Description

-The _show rib connected_ subcommand displays the contents of the 128T router&#x27;s Routing Information Base (RIB) filtered to show only the connected routes.
+The _show rib connected_ subcommand displays the contents of the SSR router&#x27;s Routing Information Base (RIB) filtered to show only the connected routes.

 #### Example